80Ltrumpet/me2-decision-tree/facts.md

 Thane | 0.422 | 0.297
 Jack | 0.389 | 0.274

-*NOTE: Morinth is not included in the table above due to her dependence on Samara's loyalty mission.*
+_NOTE: Morinth is not included in the table above due to her dependence on Samara's loyalty mission._

+_NOTE: Survival implies recruitment.
+That is, if an ally is not recruited, they are **not** regarded as survived._